 </script>

-- Right click on the page
+- Right-click on the web page

-- Select Inspect option
+- Select Inspect

-- Navigate to Console tab
+- Open the Console tab

-- Paste the following:
+- Paste the following command and press Enter:

 window.MentionMe.validateTags()